 Her work with adults has covered a wide range of issues; self-harm, clinical depression, bereavement and loss, domestic violence, childhood sexual abuse, rape, relationship difficulties, psychosis and schizophrenia, confidence building and self esteem.

-Having completed BAAT Supervision training, she is in the process of completing a further Diploma in Creative Supervision with the London School of Psychodrama (August 2015).
+In addition to BAAT Supervision training, she holds a further Diploma in Creative Supervision with the London School of Psychodrama (August 2015).
 Christine is also a member of the Art Therapy Practice Research Network and the Forensic Arts Therapies Advisory Group.

 Accreditation and Memberships